Next performances of Twelfth Night

 HHB is the result of 15 years of Hunter’s working with children on the spectrum, giving her a unique position of skill and expertise.
 She places this gained wisdom at the centre of Flute’s groundbreaking productions.

 The Tempest was created in 2014 and has toured internationally ever since, performing for children with autism and their families in the UK, USA and Spain, in English, Spanish and Catalan.
-In Autumn 2017 we created A Midsummer Night’s Dream, our second show for children with autism in co-production with the Orange Tree Theatre.

 “I was blown away by the sensitive performance of the group of dedicated and highly knowledgeable actors who managed to immerse and involve a group of adolescents with severe autism in their creative interpretation of the Tempest.
 I think very highly of the work of Flute Theatre and thoroughly recommend their approach.
 It is a wonderful contribution to a more holistic education of individuals with autism, and it would seem to be applicable at all ages and all abilities, including those without language.”